 “The Yunai came from the other side of the fracture,” I said, trying to recall the tale.
 “I don’t understand.
 How could something live on both sides?”

 “That’s what we are trying to discover,” Gadra said.
 “When the Shattered Cataclysm shook the ocean, the creature became weakened, or so we believe.
 At that point, the Zinji showed up, but not the ones you and I are used to seeing.
 They’re more like the ones we’ve faced since we wound up here.
 They’re militant, and they want the creature for their own control.
 If this animal can somehow bridge the two realities… it’s possible the Yunai could use it as a gatekeeper.
 If that happens…”

 “Yeah, death and destruction.
 I get it.”

 “We must stop them,” Gadra emphasized.
-“Our world needs to heal.
-Whatever damage they might do would be devastating for all of Azeroth.”
+“Our world has sustained damage.
+Whatever they might do would be devastating for all of Azirin.”

-“Stop the naga and a terrifying death cult.
+“Stop the Zinji and a terrifying creature.
 It sounds like we have some work cut out for us, Gadra.
 First, these people have to sleep.
-We’ll go to Silver Tide Hollow.
+We’ll go to Gold Hollow.
 I’ll help if I can, but these soldiers didn’t sign up for a doomsday mission.
 My priority is rescue for these soldiers.”